Replication in Visual Diffusion Models: A Survey and Outlook: Challenges and Future Directions

-As AI’s capability to mimic human characteristics in creative outputs grows, there is an increasing need for transparency in AI’s role in content creation.
+As AI's capability to mimic human characteristics in creative outputs grows, there is an increasing need for transparency in AI's role in content creation.
 This transparency is crucial for addressing copyright claims and enhancing public understanding.
 Current initiatives focus primarily on the necessity of disclosing AI involvement in registered works.
 Furthermore, the development and training of AI systems often involve using large volumes of data, some of which includes copyrighted material.
 This practice has sparked concerns over potential copyright infringement, an issue that remains legally ambiguous.
+As discussed in Section~\ref{Medical} and Table~\ref{tab:regulation}, the regulatory landscape varies significantly across jurisdictions, with the EU mandating opt-out mechanisms while the US relies on case-by-case fair use analysis.
 Consequently, there is a pressing need for updated regulations or clarifications on existing copyright exceptions to accommodate the complexities introduced by AI.
 Jurisdictions worldwide are beginning to consider such amendments, but the global landscape is still uneven and undergoing transition.
+Emerging domains such as metaverse, autonomous driving, and education (Section~\ref{sec:emerging}) further complicate the regulatory picture, as domain-specific replication risks require tailored legal frameworks.